Think you know everything about the City in a Forest?

 3. Your GPS might be confused if you punch in “Peachtree” as your destination.
 There are over 55 streets with the name.

-5. Atlanta was the only city in North American destroyed as an act of war.
-(General Sherman burnt it to the ground.)
+6. Atlanta is one of just a few cities in North America destroyed as an act of war.
+General Sherman burnt it to the ground.

 9. Why?
 Because Atlanta is a perfect location.
 It’s just a three hour flight from many major American cities.

 9. The terminal is as big as 45 football fields.

 10. Atlanta is Georgia’s fifth capital.
 Savannah, Augusta, Louisville, and Milledgeville boasted the title earlier.